nbastonpaz/Thesis_CF_ETI_Microbiota/README.md

    - Characterization of variants in genes associated with chronic infection, virulence, biofilm formation, and antimicrobial resistance.
    - Analysis of antimicrobial resistance genes and β-lactamase variants.

-\* Due to GitHub file size limitations, the raw metaproteomic tables (proteins, peptides, and functions) could not be uploaded.
-This repository includes filtered versions of these files for reproducibility purposes.
-If you require access to the original raw files, please contact me at **natalia.baston.paz@gmail.com**.

 ## Limitations
 Please consider the **limitations** described in the **Discussion** section of the thesis, particularly those related to sample size and sputum sample quality.

 ## Recommended citation
-Bastón-Paz N. Impact of New Cystic Fibrosis Treatments on the Composition and Functionality of the Lung and Gut Microbiota.
+Bastón-Paz N. Impact of New Cystic Fibrosis Treatments on the Composition and Functionality of Lung and Gut Microbiota.
 Doctoral thesis, Universidad Complutense de Madrid, 2026.

 ## Contact
 For any issues or questions, please contact: **natalia.baston.paz@gmail.com**.

 ### Affiliation
-This thesis was developed at the Department of Microbiology of Ramón y Cajal University Hospital, affiliated with the Ramón y Cajal Health Research Institute, as part of the Doctoral Programme in Microbiology and Parasitology at the Complutense University of Madrid.
+This thesis was mainly developed at the Department of Microbiology of Ramón y Cajal University Hospital, affiliated with the Ramón y Cajal Health Research Institute, as part of the Doctoral Programme in Microbiology and Parasitology at the Complutense University of Madrid.